leg0ushque/movies-roulette-app/materials/module-1/project-setup.md

 - Optimized for modern JavaScript with tools like **esbuild** and **Rollup**.

 **Setting up a React Project with Vite:**

+Open CMD in the specific folder and execute following commands:
 1. Install Vite via npm:
    ```bash
    npm create vite@latest my-app --template react